 This cream sauce recipe is so quick and easy that Mr. Texanerin made it for me.
 This was actually supposed to be one of his Even He Can Do It! posts but he’s a bit tied up.
 Hopefully next week, you’ll find out why. ;)

-I saw this lighter tomato cream sauce on Prevention RD and sent it to Mr. Texanerin.
+I saw this lighter tomato cream sauce recipe a few weeks ago and sent it to Mr. Texanerin.
 Kind of as a joke.
 Kind of not.
 But he actually made it for me a few days later.
 You think if I send him my “chore list,” he’ll do that, too?
 Because I really hate cleaning up.
 In general, tidiness is not my forte.

 Gnocchi with Lighter Tomato Cream Sauce